hhd-dev/hhd/readme.md

 - UI based Configuration
   - Generic API that can be used from bash scripts (through `curl`)
   - Decky Plugin
-  - Webapp on https://hhd.dev and through Electron
+  - Webapp on https://hhd.dev and through Electron.
 - Built-in updater.

 *Planned Features (in this order)*: